 * Has Ph.
 D. degree or master degree in related field; or

-* Graduated from a college or university with major in related field and at least two year work experience related to the position to be held; or
+* Graduated from a university with major in related field and at least two year work experience related to the position to be held; or

-* Has at least five-year outstanding work related to the position to be held.
+* Has at least ten-year outstanding work related to the position to be held.

-* Has worked at a multinational corporation for at least a year and being assigned by such corporation to Taiwan.
+* Has worked at a multinational corporation for at least one year and being assigned by such corporation to Taiwan.